Updated: January 12, 2024

 - Pay FUTA unemployment taxes, which is 6% of the first $7,000 of each employee’s taxable income.
 FUTA taxes come with a huge caveat that you will want to know about.
 You can claim a tax credit of up to 5.4% for state unemployment tax you pay, as long as you pay in full and on time.
 It’s an easy way to save a whopping 90%, so make sure you take advantage!
 Only you as the employer are responsible for paying FUTA taxes, so you don’t need to withhold FUTA from your employees’ paychecks.

 - Subtract any post-tax deductions.
 Most of your employees won’t have any post-tax deductions, but you might need to withhold things like court-ordered wage garnishments, child support, etc. Make sure you take these into consideration as well.

 Now that we’re done with federal taxes, let’s look at Iowa state income taxes.
 Iowa charges a progressive income tax, broken down into nine tax brackets.
-The rate ranges from 0.33% on the low end to 8.53% on the high end.
+The rate ranges from 4.40% to 5.70%.

 Iowa does not have any local city taxes, so all of your employees will pay only the state income tax.

 Iowa state unemployment insurance (SUI)

 As an employer in Iowa, you have to pay unemployment insurance to the state.
 The 2024 rates range from 0% to 7.0% on the first $38,200 in wages paid to each employee in a calendar year.